fermyon/developer/content/spin/sqlite-api-guide.md

 - [Custom SQLite Databases](#custom-sqlite-databases)
   - [Granting Access to Custom SQLite Databases](#granting-access-to-custom-sqlite-databases)

-Spin provides an interface for you to persist data in an SQLite database managed by Spin.
+Spin provides an interface for you to persist data in an SQLite Database managed by Spin.
 This database allows Spin developers to persist relational data across application invocations.

 {{ details "Why do I need a Spin interface?
 Why can't I just use my own external database?"
 "You can absolutely still use your own external database either with the [MySQL or Postgres APIs](./rdbms-storage).
-However, if you're interested in quick, local relational storage without any infrastructure set-up then Spin's SQLite database is a great option." }}
+However, if you're interested in quick, local relational storage without any infrastructure set-up then Spin's SQLite Database is a great option." }}

 ## Granting SQLite Database Permissions to Components

-By default, a given component of an app will not have access to any SQLite databases.
+By default, a given component of an app will not have access to any SQLite Databases.
 Access must be granted specifically to each component via the component manifest.
 For example, a component could be given access to the default store using:

 ```toml
 [component]
 sqlite_databases = ["default"]
 ```

-> Note: To deploy your Database application to Fermyon Cloud using `spin cloud deploy`, see the [NoOps SQL Database](/cloud/noops-sql-db#accessing-private-beta) section in the documentation.
+> Note: To deploy your Database application to Fermyon Cloud using `spin cloud deploy`, see the [SQLite Database](/cloud/noops-sql-db#accessing-private-beta) section in the documentation.
 It covers signing up for the private beta and setting up your Cloud database tables and initial data.

 ## Using SQLite Storage From Applications

-The Spin SDK surfaces the Spin SQLite database interface to your language.
+The Spin SDK surfaces the Spin SQLite Database interface to your language.

 The set of operations is common across all SDKs: